2017 Job Opportunities

 Click on specific position for job description and APPLICATION to download and apply for that position.

-HOUSEKEEPER/WAIT STAFF: We're looking for someone to work the second half of the season, arriving in late July or early August and working through September.
+HOUSEKEEPER/WAIT STAFF: We're looking for another staff member to work now through through September.
 Housekeepeing duties include daily cleaning of cabins and common areas of ranch.
 Wait staff duties assist with serving and cleaning up of meals.
 May also help in gift shop and some outdoor yard work.
 APPLICATION

 If interested and qualified, please read the job description, fill out the application and mail or email.
 We will contact you after reviewing all applicants for further interview.